 A domestic violence restraining order is filed with the appropriate family court.
 Depending on whether the parties are involved in an underlying divorce, paternity or guardianship action, the parties may file a domestic violence restraining order under the existing case, or a person may file a new action.
 Working with a San Diego divorce lawyer can help guide you through the process and ensure the proper actions are taken.
 Domestic violence TROs may be filed in the family court proper to file the action in the petitioner or respondent’s zip code.
 There are family courts in South Bay in Chula Vista, downtown San Diego at the Madge Bradley Building and at the main Family Law Building, in East County in El Cajon, and in North County in Vista.

 The standard of proof to obtain a temporary restraining order, move out orders, and child custody orders in San Diego without notice to the other party is generally quite low.
-Most often, courts err on the side of caution and grant most requests for temporary restraining orders since the civil liberties of the respondent are affected for only a short time.
+Most often, our San Diego domestic violence lawyers have seen courts err on the side of caution and grant most requests for temporary restraining orders since the civil liberties of the respondent are affected for only a short time.